 - Establish and fund a non-tax advantaged brokerage account.

-Here, I made a flow chart for you.
+And here are these 6 steps in flowchart form.
 I think it’s a little clearer, click the image to enlarge it.

 But what about my debt?